ABuffEr/AdvCmd/README.md

 # AdvCmd
-My personal version of an advanced command prompt on Windows
+My own version of an advanced command prompt on Windows

 ## Advantages